bahossdev/SVG-Logo-Maker/README.md

 1. Run the application using `node index.js`.
 2. Answer the prompts:
     *   Choose a shape (square, circle, triangle).
-    *   Set the color for the shape.
+    *   Set the colour for the shape.
     *   Choose if you want a 2-color gradient background.
-        *   If yes, enter the second color for the gradient.
+        *   If yes, enter the second colour for the gradient.
     *   Enter up to three characters for the text.
-    *   Set the color for the text.
+    *   Set the colour for the text.
 3. Review the generated `logo.svg` in the `demo` folder.
 4. Open `logo.svg` in a browser to see your logo.